emmawalshdev/kaytea_art/README.md

   - The form will include a dropdown field called 'subject of message'.

 * An online store selling original artwork, prints and gifts
+  - After speaking with the owner, the categories will be original artwork, prints and greeting cards.
+Once the product database builds, we will consider creating the gifts category.
-  - Within each cateogry the user will be able to sort by price and filter by subcategory.
+  - Within each category the user will be able to sort by price or easily switch categories.
   - Adding/editing and removing items from the shopping cart will be possible.
   - If the user is logged in, any saved shipping details will autofill at the checkout.
   - A fully secure checkout process will be in place, using Stripe.